is8ac/network-gen/README.md

 In the Fate/Zero example below, the first instances of the friend edge type was the first unique edge type to appear after the first instance of the enemy edge type.
-This means that they are assigned slightly different shades of green, making them difficult to distinguish.
+Consequently, they were assigned adjacent shades of green, making them difficult to distinguish.
-This can be fixed however by rearranging the first instance of the types, and so, reassigning there colors to something more distinguishable.
+This can be fixed however by rearranging the first instance of the types, and so, reassigning the colors assigned to them, to something more distinguishable.

 # Examples
 Directed graph using the included example data.